robertofinnisaro/robertofinnisaro.com/content/3D Printing/Ender 3v2 Configuration/index.md

 The first upgrades that were completed was a all metal extruder and stiffer springs.
 After about two months of printing, weakness in the stock extruder was evident, this was demonstrated by filament being chewed up as the tension wsa not appropriate.
-This didn't make much sense as the filament has not changed and it was just using PLA which had never chewed before.
+This didn't make much sense as the filament has not changed, and it was just using PLA which had never chewed before.
 On further inspection, the plastic extruder had cracked and thus the retention bearing was not engaging with the gear.
 To rectify this, the all metal extruder was a lot more reliable and since, had no extrusion issues.